indieweb/indieweb-chat-archive/README.md

 ## Spam removal

-For a guide on how we deal with spam in these logs, see [IRC#Spam](https://indieweb.org/IRC#Spam) on the wiki.
+For a guide on how we deal with spam in these logs, see [How to remove spam](https://indieweb.org/discuss_infrastructure#How-to_remove_spam) on the wiki.